JoeAdamski/SampleGrid/README.md

 ## About

-### What this project demonstrates
+### What this project demonstrates.
 This project demonstrates knowledge of working with NodeJS, Angular-CLI, Angular 2+, Typescript and understanding of general coding conventions.

-### How was the data to show selected
+### How the data shown was selected.
 The Vulnerability data structure based on Vercode Greenlight application sample found on web.

-## The Grid Component Selection
+## The Grid Component Selection.
 Several grid options were considered.
-Decided to go with the agGrid.
+Ultimately decided to go with the agGrid.
 Information is avaialble here: https://www.ag-grid.com/

 My General Requirements:
 - Downloadable via NPM w/o license.
-- Standalone grid without requiring component framework.
+- Standalone grid without requiring additional component framework baggage.
-- Supports Sorting
+- Supports sorting
 - Nice styling (This one looked nice)
 - Mature implementation.
 - Works (Had trouble with some others)